-Both the bridge and the baths are about a 15-minute drive from North Eleuthera Airport, which welcomes direct flights from Atlanta, Fort Lauderdale and Miami.
+Both the bridge and the baths are about a 15-minute drive from North Eleuthera Airport, which during normal travel times welcomes direct flights from Atlanta, Fort Lauderdale and Miami.

 On an island that boasts more than its fair share of beautiful beaches, there's a more-challenging-to-reach stretch of sand that warrants the extra effort.